Recoskie/JDasm/docs/Basics.md

 <br />

-The implementation of said binary number format is the same on mobile as it is on PC as well.
+The implementation of said binary number format is the same on mobile as it is on PC, and game consoles as well.

 <br />

-The exponent is one byte.
+The exponent is one byte in A float.
 So you have a 255 positional point for rally big or rally small number values.

 <br />